MunskyGroup/Multiplexing_project/README.md

 For questions about the codes, please contact:  wsraymon@rams.colostate.edu, Luis.aguilera@colostate.edu and brian.munsky@colostate.edu

 ---
 This repository contains the codes necessary to reproduce figures from the above manuscript.
-All codes are implemented in Python
+All codes are implemented in Python 3.7.
+Environments used are stored in ```./ML_experiments/ML_env.txt``` and ```./datasets/data_making_env.yml```.
+Large data sets and machine learning classifier model files are not stored in this repository but are available upon request.

 ## Graphical Abstract<br/>